mcdemarco/the-new-kitchen-cookbook/meat/briskette.md

 Add tomatoes (optionally crushed).

 Marinate the brisket before cooking.

-Make it the day before serving and reheat up to an hour in the oven at 300°.

 Make it all in a dutch oven, setting the beef on a plate where necessary.